rolfen/conncheck/README.md

 ## Requirements

-PHP is required, only for displaying the client IP and timestamp.
-You could easily remove this functionality from the source code and change the file extension to `html` to serve the page without PHP.
+PHP is required for displaying the client IP, timestamp and for writing no-cache headers.
+You could remove this functionality from the source code and change the file extension to `html` to serve the page without PHP.

 Node.js is required for Javascript dependencies (please see below).